-This company is posted up at four (yes, four!) different locations from Hamburg to the Outer Harbor including Hamburg Town Beach, Woodlawn Beach, the Outer Harbor and Riverworks!
-Plus they have tons of rental options like single and tandem Kayak rentals, Stand Up Paddleboard Rentals, Hydro-bikes – single and tandem, and Turbo Paddle Boats for kids.
+This company has established itself at several different locations from Hamburg to the Outer Harbor.
+Plus, they have tons of rental options like single and tandem Kayak rentals, Stand Up Paddleboard Rentals, Hydro-bikes – single and tandem, and Turbo Paddle Boats for kids.

 721 Main St, Buffalo / (716) 852-7483

-Buffalo Niagara Riverkeeper is a nonprofit organization that offers paddle tours on the Black Rock Canal, Buffalo River and Cayuga and Scajaquada Creeks.
+Buffalo Niagara Waterkeeper is a nonprofit organization that offers paddle tours on the Black Rock Canal, Buffalo River, Cayuga, and Scajaquada Creeks.
 They have their own fleet of kayaks available for free to rent, or you’re welcome to bring your own.

 Buffalo River Canoe and Kayak Outfitters